There are many government-backed schemes parents can use to help pay for their childcare, and tiney are able to support the following payment methods.

 Child Tax Credits or Universal Credit

-The government will cover 70% of the cost of child care (up to a cap) with Child Tax Credits - however this scheme is being phased out and only accessible to people who have already been claiming this.
+The government will cover 70% of the cost of child care (up to a cap) with Child Tax Credits - however this scheme is being phased out and is only accessible to people who have already been claiming this.

 It is being replaced by Universal Credit, where the government will cover the cost of up to 85% of care.